 Azbuka Vkusa is a chain of high-end Russian supermarkets.
 Its name means “A to Z of Taste” in English.
 Stores are mostly located in Moscow, with some in St. Petersburg.
 Something it is particularly well-known for is the import of specialty products from Japan, including many western products such as cereals that have production or distribution there.

-Azbuka Vkusa was founded in 1992 in Moscow, where it also has its headquarters.
+In 1997, Azbuka Vkusa launched its first store in Moscow, where it also has its headquarters.
 The founders, Maxim Koscheenko and Oleg Lytkin, own 45% of the business, and also sit on the board of directors.
 Outside investors, including well-known oligarch Roman Abramovich, own 37%.
 CEO Vladimir Sodovin has overseen its recent transition from the “supermarket for the rich” to a store that serves a (slightly) more diverse clientele.